hexxone/YubiKill/README.md

 If that hasn't happened yet, and you want to use it on macOS, you have to check out my fork locally, add it as a Reference to this "Solution" file and then add it as a Reference to the "Project" file, after removing the installed Nuget package.

-Then you should be able to get a working build for macOS.
+Then you should be able to get a working build.

 ## Actions